1. Where was Maulana Abul Kalam Azad detained for about three years?

 - Rashtriya Khel Protsahan Puraskar – Given to honour the academies and other institutions that train sportspersons or encourage sports through some other way like financing, etc.

-7. Identify the famous movement in India's freedom struggle, with the help of given information:
+10. Identify the landmark movement in India's freedom struggle based on the following information:

-2. The movement was featured by widespread hartals, strikes and other outbreaks, called the “Great August Uprising“.
+- It was marked by widespread hartals, strikes, and the “Great August Uprising”.

 Show Answer